fvafrCU/document/README.md

 #      graphics, used by people like me who start out hacking down code,
 #      eventually pouring chunks of code into functions (and sometimes
 #      even ending up creating and documenting packages).
 Along that work
-#      flow you cannot use R's documentation system, let alone roxygen2,
+#      flow you cannot use R's documentation system, let alone
-#      unless you have come to forge your code into a package.
+#      'roxygen2', unless you have come to forge your code into a
+#      package.
 #
-#      I am fully aware of the fact that roxygen2 is meant to document
+#      I am fully aware of the fact that 'roxygen2' is meant to document
-#      packages, not single code chunks (see _Note_).
+#      packages, not single code chunks.
 So should you.
+Nevertheless I
-#      Nevertheless I feel the temptation to use roxygen2-style comments
+#      feel the temptation to use roxygen2-style comments in code chunks
-#      in code chunks that are not part of any package.
-And to convert
+#      that are not part of any package.
+And to convert them to pdf for
-#      them to pdf for better readability.
+#      better readability.
 #
 # Warning:
 #